yoshid8s/opg-ca-extension/docs/extended-ogp.md

 To explore how OP/CAS authenticity metadata can coexist with existing OGP-based social sharing ecosystems.

+## What is an authenticity metadata ?
+Authenticity metadata includes the following information, which in OP is represented by properties such as [PA](https://docs.originator-profile.org/ja/opb/pa/) and [CA](https://docs.originator-profile.org/ja/opb/ca/).

+* publisher identity
+* Web site identity
+* author information etc.

 ## Concept
 Since existing SNS platforms can already automatically interpret OGP metadata and display it in browsers, I believe that extending OGP metadata for Open Graph Protocol (OP), demonstrating OP use cases, and seeing more websites implement them will lead to greater recognition of the value and necessity of OP, and ultimately, the standard display of OP metadata in browsers and other viewing software.